flucoma/flucoma-docs/doc/RobustScale.rst

     :arg destDataSet: The :fluid-obj:`DataSet` to write the scaled data to.

-    Inverse scale a :fluid-obj:`DataSet` into another :fluid-obj:`DataSet`: going from the range of the scaled data back to the range of the data that was used in the previous call to :fluid-obj:`RobustScale#fit`
+    Inverse scale a :fluid-obj:`DataSet` into another :fluid-obj:`DataSet`: going from the range of the scaled data back to the range of the data that was used in the previous call to ``fit``

 :message fitTransform: